admindatahandbook/book/testing/index.md

 To maintain high ethical standards, in addition to the IRB process, all researchers working on i2i-funded projects are required to submit documentation of successful completion of ethics training on conducting human subjects research from recognized providers such as [CITI](https://about.citiprogram.org)[^dimeaccessdate] or [PHRP](https://phrptraining.com/).[^dimeaccessdate] Human subjects research certification is also required for any team member who is expected to work with personally identifiable data.

 World Bank employment contracts govern intellectual property rights and specify that any works produced, or materials acquired, during the course of the appointment belong to the World Bank.
-As research assistants and field coordinators typically work with confidential data, +DIME| requires the signature of non-disclosure agreements (NDA) at the start of their tenure.
+As research assistants and field coordinators typically work with confidential data, +DIME| requires the signature of [non-disclosure agreements (NDA)](https://github.com/worldbank/dime-standards/blob/master/dime-research-standards/pillar-4-data-security/data-security-resources/dime-data-nda.md)[^dimeaccessdate] at the start of their tenure.
 The NDA has specific provisions for maintaining full confidentiality and safeguarding private information.
 As a condition of employment, personnel commit to keeping all research information confidential, to blind any identifying information, to handle all data securely, to use secure technologies for encryption-at-rest and encryption-in-transfer, and to destroy all local copies of data and research outputs at the end of the contract unless given written authorization by the research staff.
 New hires are also required to review +DIME|'s Data Security Standards and pass an assessment on the content [@worldbankgroupb].

 ### Safe Settings